 Chelsea Walker has been looking for a group like the Mägi Ensemble since before she can remember!
 Being of Latvian descent, she’s always wanted to find a way to connect with her roots.
 Being able to sing while doing it is simply icing on the cake.

-Chelsea has studied music almost her whole life, starting first as a Trumpet Performance major, and then later finding her passion for voice and theatre.
-Recent roles include a Squirrelle in Elephant and Piggie: We’re in a Play!, Jeremy Jacob in How I Became A Pirate, Little Red and Rapunzel in Into the Woods, and Ghost of Christmas Future in A Christmas Carol.
-She’s definitely looking forward to where life takes her next!
+Chelsea has studied music almost her whole life, starting first as a Trumpet Performance major, then later finder her passion for voice and theatre.
+Some of her favorite theatre credits include Sweeney Todd, Into the Woods, Young Frankenstein, and Little Shop of Horrors.

 Trina Wright spent her teens studying classical voice and performing in swing and concert choirs, but ended up pursuing a career in lighting design for theater, earning a BFA from the University of Illinois, Urbana-Champaign.
 Most of her work can be seen at Youth Theatre Northwest or Live Girls!
 Theater.
 She is delighted to join Mägi Ensemble because harmonizing with this group of women is so much better than with the radio.
 When not catching up on her music or climbing ladders in the theater, she can be found building legos with her two boys or strolling with her husband and two dogs.